hossein-dev99/tictactoe/README.md

-# A Cute Game Tictactoe
+# A Cute Game Tictactoe with React

 ![Design preview for the Tictactoe game](./design/titactoe.png)